Knowledge Exchange and Commercialisation Seminars

 BBSRC has a responsibility to enable the optimal and successful application of the excellent research and capabilities it funds.
 It must ensure the widest benefit to society and the economy both within and beyond the UK.
 Application may lead to direct financial impact through commercialisation or, more commonly, through the development of research outcomes to deliver wider benefit in a range of different areas of society and the economy.

 It is therefore essential for researchers to take into account all intellectual assets associated with research activity in order to maximise impact.
-Please see our Knowledge exchange and commercialisation policy (see downloads section) for more details.
+Please see our Knowledge exchange and commercialisation policy (see downloads) for more details.

 Possible seminar format and content